cratelyn/j/README.md

-**these two snippets are not any mechanically different!** it bears consideration that this terse style did not prevent me from using familiar idioms. "_Whitney C_" may be a grand departure from other variants of C, but it _is_ still ultimately a dialect of C.
+**these two snippets are not any mechanically different!** it bears consideration that this terse style did not prevent me from using familiar idioms. "_Whitney C_" may be a grand departure from other variants of C, but it _is_ still ultimately a dialect of C. "_Whitney Rust_" is also, at the end of the day, a dialect of Rust.

 ## 🏠 brevity is an architectural principal